A Practical Survey on Faster and Lighter Transformers: General Approaches

 \textbf{Sample-Efficient Objective}~\citep{clark2020electra}: Large neural networks, especially Transformers, benefit from being pre-trained with an unsupervised objective before being fine-tuned on the task of interest, also called the downstream task.
 The core idea is to leverage large unlabelled datasets that are easy to automatically collect in order to learn the data underlying explanatory factors and ultimately improve the model performance.
 Concretely, pre-training initializes the network's weights in a ``good'' region of space.
-Let us consider the example of pre-training with the left-to-right language model for sentiment analysis, whose objective is to predict whether a sentence is positive.
-A large neural network first learns to predict the next word given the previous ones (pre-training).
-By doing so, the model discovers the relations between words without requiring labels.
-The same model is then trained on sentiment analysis with a smaller labelled dataset (fine-tuning).
+As pre-training of large models is often more compute-intensive than fine-tuning, researchers regularly share pre-trained models to facilitate their adoption.
+Most notably, Hugging Face~\citep{wolf-etal-2020-transformers} is an open-source library that contains an extensive collection of pre-trained Transformers under a unified API.
+Nonetheless, researchers must sometimes pre-train models themselves due to the peculiar nature of the data or the problem at hand.
+In that case, a sample-efficient objective will reduce the computation required.

 Recently, \citet{devlin2019bert} popularized the Cloze procedure~\citep{doi:10.1177/107769905303000401} for pre-training under the name of masked language model (MLM), which independently estimates the probability of masked words given the rest of the sequence.
 Practically, 15\% of the words are randomly selected, of which 80\% are masked, 10\% are replaced by a random word, and 10\% are left unchanged.
 This task is analogous to the reconstruction of corrupted input.
 Figure~\ref{fig:mlm} illustrates the masked language model objective.